deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18976/index.md

 ![](figures/figures_5_1.png)

-> 🔼 Figure 5 shows examples of open-source LLMs failing to correctly answer questions about cultural identity, medical images, and agricultural images in Arabic.
+> 🔼 Figure 5 shows examples of open-source LLMs failing on various tasks within the CAMEL-Bench benchmark, highlighting challenges in cultural understanding, medical image interpretation, and agricultural image understanding.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5.
 Qualitative example highlighting different scenarios where different open-weight models struggle on CAMEL-Bench.
 The correct response is shown in green, and the incorrect one in the red box.